Dacia Sandero Stepway 2026 review | A supermini with crossover appeal

 The CarGurus verdict

 By the standards of your average micro-SUV, the Sandero Stepway is a bit rough around the edges.
-It’s slow, it’s noisy, there’s not much finesse to its controls, the interior quality is behind that of most other cars in the supermini class, and despite vastly improved safety levels, it’s still not the safest car on the road by the latest standards.
-But what you have to remember is that the Stepway costs far, far less – we’re talking thousands, not hundreds – than pretty much any of those rivals.
-Not only are these sacrifices worth making for such a low pricetag, we’re frankly astounded that more sacrifices aren’t necessary.
+It’s slow, it’s noisy, there’s not much finesse to its controls, the interior quality is behind that of most other cars in the supermini class, and despite vast improvements, it’s still not the safest car on the road by the latest standards.

 Granted, the Stepway’s financial argument isn’t quite as compelling as that of the regular Sandero hatchback, but it’s operating in a different ballpark, mixing it with different, more expensive players, so it’s still terrific value compared to its rivals.
-Splash out on one of the posher trims, and it might well be better equipped, too.
+Splash out on one of the posher trims, and it might even be better equipped, too.

 Search for a Dacia Sandero Stepway on CarGurus